skeeto/skeeto.github.com/_posts/2018-01-17-Debugging-Emacs-with-DTrace.markdown

 like running Linux a couple decades ago, when it was still difficult to do.

-If you're interested in trying DTrace, the easiest option these days is [FreeBSD][freebsd].
-It's got a big active community, thorough documentation, and a huge selection of packages.
-If Debian were to suddenly disappear, my new home could very well be on FreeBSD.
+If you're interested in trying DTrace, the easiest option these days is probably [FreeBSD][freebsd].
+It's got a big, active community, thorough documentation, and a huge selection of packages.
 Its license (the *BSD license*, duh) is compatible with the CDDL, so both ZFS and DTrace have been ported to FreeBSD.

 ### What is DTrace?